carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 > ## Creating our test job
 >
-> Using your favourite text editor, create the following script and run it.
+> Using your favorite text editor, create the following script and run it.
 Does it run on the
 > cluster or just our login node?
 >
 >```